 When Oklahoma and Texas decided to leave the Big 12 for the SEC earlier this year, it kicked off a new set of dominoes throughout the FBS landscape.
 The Big 12 responded by inviting three AAC teams and BYU to the conference while keeping the remaining eight Big 12 members.

 This led to Conference USA getting ripped apart by the AAC – who needed to backfill after the Big 12 raid – and the Sun Belt.
-Conference USA has been teetering on dissolving but the recent addition of four teams has helped them survive the time being.
+Conference USA has been teetering on dissolving but the recent addition of four teams has helped them survive for the time being.

 With all the realignment changes, there have undoubtedly been winners and losers to this point.
-We’ll break down who we think has been a winner, loser, and those in between.
-Please note, this article is considering changes through Sunday, November 14 including those earlier in 2021.
+We’ll break down who we think has been a winner, a loser, and those in between.
+Please note, that this article is considering changes through Sunday, November 14 including those earlier in 2021.

 Let’s start with some winners.